 Early Help is about:

-- Identifying needs of children, young people and their family across a continuum of need (refer to Responding to Need Guidance and Levels of Need Framework).
+- Identifying needs of children, young people and their families

-- Understanding and responding quickly to identified needs.
+- Understanding and responding quickly to any identified needs.

-- Listening to children and Families so that their views are informing what happens next.
+- Making sure children, young people and their families feel listened to and feel that their views are informing what happens next.

 - Supporting and re-focusing resources from crisis to prevention, and helping to avoid concerns repeating over time.